Azure/azureml-assets/assets/promptflow/models/web-classification/description.md

-The "Web Classification" is a model demonstrating multi-class classification with LLM.
-Given an url, it will classify the url into one web category with just a few shots, simple summarization and classification prompts.
+This sample demonstrates multi-class classification with LLM.
+Given an URL, it will classify the URL into one web category with just a few shots, simple summarization and classification prompts.

 ### Inference samples